Joseph P. Allen (psychologist): Education

 He received a B.A. in psychology from the University of Virginia in May 1980, and then a Ph.D. in Clinical/Community Psychology from Yale University in May 1986.
 He subsequently worked as a post-doctoral fellow in research at Harvard Medical School from 1986 until 1988.

+Achievements and Honors

+Allen's work on The Connection Project has been written up in the New York Times and was recently cited by U. S. Surgeon General Vivek Murthy as a promising approach to enhancing connection among youth.

+Allen has published three books and more than 200 academic articles, which have been cited more than 30,000 times in total.
+He is a recipient of awards for Lifetime Achievement in Research from both the Society for Research in Adolescence and the Bowlby/Ainsworth Attachment Society, as well as an NIH MERIT award for his research.

 Research

 His research focuses on the predictors and long-term outcomes of social development processes from adolescence into adulthood and he is currently 25 years into a 30-year study on these topics.
 He also develops and examines socially-focused interventions for adolescents designed to improve long-term academic and mental health outcomes.

-Together with Claudia W. Allen, he is author of Escaping the Endless Adolescence: How We Can Help Our Teenagers Grow Up Before They Grow Old..
+Together with Claudia W. Allen, he is the author of Escaping the Endless Adolescence: How We Can Help Our Teenagers Grow Up Before They Grow Old..
 In 2016, he founded The Connection Project, a small group intervention for high school and college students that has been documented to reduce loneliness and depressive symptoms and enhance a sense of belonging.
 The program is now being implemented at the high school level by Wyman of St. Louis, and at the college level at the University of Virginia.

+In September 2023, successful replication efforts for The Connection Project were begun at Georgetown University and Virginia Tech University.